Kotlin Help

 However, if you declared the variable outside the if condition, no information about the variable would be available within the if condition, so it couldn't be smart-cast.
 This behavior was also seen with when expressions and while loops.

-From Kotlin 2.0.0, if you declare a variable before using it in your if, when, or while condition, then any information collected by the compiler about the variable will be accessible in the condition statement and its block for smart-casting.
+From Kotlin 2.0.0, if you declare a variable before using it in your if, when, or while condition, then any information collected by the compiler about the variable will be accessible in the corresponding block for smart-casting.

 This can be useful when you want to do things like extract boolean conditions into variables.
 Then, you can give the variable a meaningful name, which will improve your code readability and make it possible to reuse the variable later in your code.
 For example: